- Home

 Weight: 25

-Private healthcare is affordable compared to Western countries but still costly for some.
+Private healthcare is affordable compared to Western countries but can be costly for uninsured.

 π₯ Healthcare